nbatara/rearc-quest/README.md

 4. Source code of the data pipeline infrastructure (Step 4)
 5. Any README or documentation you feel would help us navigate your quest.

+### Q. How do I share the submission?
+Your submission should be presented as one or both of the following:

+1. A link to a public hosted git repository in your own namespace
+1. A compressed file containing your project directory (zip, tgz, etc).
+Include the .git sub-directory if you used git.

 ### Q. What if I successfully complete all the steps?
 We have many more for you to solve as a member of the Rearc team!